Score

 Working With Notified Bodies

-Notified body engagements are not pass/fail exams — they are collaborative assessments.
-Assessors expect staged submissions and work in parallel across sections.
-Transparency about pending deliverables (like pen test results) is standard practice and does not signal non-compliance.
-Waiting for perfection before engaging wastes time that both parties could use productively.
-The goal is demonstrating conformity, not demonstrating that you can produce a perfect document in one submission.
+Notified body engagements under Regulation 2024/2847 are collaborative assessments, not pass/fail exams.
+Assessors expect staged submissions and review sections in parallel.
+Transparency about pending deliverables (pen test results, supplier confirmations) is standard practice, not non-compliance.
+The goal is demonstrating conformity, not producing a perfect document in one shot.

 Jan Mulder